go-modules-by-example/index/006_not_yet_go_module/README.md

 Now because, at the time of writing, `github.com/go-chi/chi`:

 * has a major version `>= 2`
-* has not been converted to a Go (vgo) module
+* has not been converted to a Go module
 * we want to use v3.3.2

-we need to `vgo get` that specific version, which will be retrieved as a v0.0.0 psuedo version:
+we need to `go get` that specific version, which will be retrieved as a v0.0.0 psuedo version:

 ```
+$ go get github.com/go-chi/chi@v3.3.2
+go: finding github.com/go-chi/chi v3.3.2
+go: downloading github.com/go-chi/chi v3.3.2+incompatible
 ```

 Now do a build to check all is good:

 ```
+$ go build
+go: finding github.com/go-chi/chi v3.3.2+incompatible
 ```

 And check the contents of `go.mod`: